JamieNagy/Real-Estate-Regression/README.md

 # Real Estate Price Prediction with Stacked Ensemble Model

 This repository contains a comprehensive analysis and machine learning project aimed at predicting real estate prices using a custom stacked ensemble regression model.
-The project includes rigorous Exploratory Data Analysis (EDA), advanced visualizations, individual models, and a custom stacking logic designed to optimize prediction accuracy.
+The project includes rigorous Exploratory Data Analysis, advanced visualizations, individual models, and a custom stacking logic designed to optimize prediction accuracy.

 ## Repository Contents

 - **`Real Estate Stack.ipynb`**: The main Jupyter Notebook that contains the entire analysis, from data exploration to model evaluation.
 The notebook includes:
   - Data loading and cleaning
-  - **Rigorous Exploratory Data Analysis (EDA)** with detailed and advanced visualizations
+  - **Rigorous Exploratory Data Analysis** with detailed and advanced visualizations
   - Feature engineering and selection
   - Model training using five different algorithms:
     - **Random Forest Regressor**
     - **XGBoost Regressor**
     - **LightGBM Regressor**
     - **CatBoost Regressor**
-    - **Artificial Neural Network (ANN)**
+    - **Artificial Neural Network**
   - **Custom stacked ensemble model** that combines the predictions from the above models for improved performance, with a focus on reducing both bias and variance.
   - **Customized Optuna study** for each model's Bayesian optimization objective, tailored to maximize the model's performance.
   - Evaluation metrics including RMSE (Root Mean Squared Error) and **RMSLE (Root Mean Squared Logarithmic Error)**, with detailed analysis of model performance.

-- **`train.csv`**: The training dataset containing various features of the properties along with the target variable `SalePrice`.
+- **`train.csv`**: The training dataset contains various features of the properties along with the target variable `SalePrice`.

 - **`test.csv`**: The test dataset without the target variable `SalePrice`.
 This is used for final predictions using the trained model.